osg-htc/docs/docs/common/registration.md

       [these instructions](#modifying-existing-resources) for modifying existing resources.
     - **If the search returns more than one YAML file**, please [contact us](#getting-help).

+    !!! note
+        If you are adding a new service to a host which is already registered as a resource, follow the [instructions](#modifying-existing-resources) for modifying existing resources.

 ### New resources ###

 To register a new resource, follow the instructions below: